Denton County Expungement / Expunction Attorneys

 - Were you charged with employing, authorizing, or inducing a sexual performance of a child; aggravated kidnapping with intent to violate or abuse sexually; burglary of a habitation with intent to commit sexual assault; aggravated sexual assault; or continuous sexual abuse of a child?

-What is the difference between an expungement and an order of non-disclosure?
+What is the difference between an expungement and an order of non-disclosure in Texas?

 With an order of non-disclosure, the record exists; it's just that the clerk of court and other agencies are under an order not to disclose this record with certain exceptions.
 One exception would be that you are applying for a job with the government, say as a law enforcement agent.
 As you can imagine, the government would be interested in knowing whether you have been on probation or whether you have been charged.

-Having your criminal record removed through criminal record expungement is the first step in moving beyond your past, but the process can be challenging and complicated.
-We can discuss this matter with you during a complimentary case evaluation and explain your rights and options.
+Having your criminal record cleared through criminal record expungement in Texas is the first step in moving beyond your past, but the process can be challenging and complicated.
+Our Denton and Collin County expungement lawyers can discuss this matter with you during a complimentary case evaluation and explain your rights and options.
 We look forward to helping you move towards a positive future, and guiding you to expungement.

 Contact a Denton County and Collin County expungement attorney from our firm to discuss criminal record expungement.